-Redemption of banknotes.
+1. Redemption of banknotes

 The national bank laws of both countries required that banknotes be redeemed by the issuing bank on demand.
-In Japan, national bank initially were required to redeem notes in gold coin, but in 1876 this was amended to redemption in legal tender.
-In the U.S. national banks were required to redeem notes in legal tender.
-Before Resumption on January 1, 1879, this meant that national banks could redeem their notes with so-called "greenbacks."
-Since greenbacks were convertible into gold after Resumption, the redemption provision essentially meant that national bank notes were redeemable for specie.
+In Japan, national banks initially were required to redeem notes in gold coins, but in 1876 this was amended to redemption in legal tender.1 In the United States, national banks were required to redeem notes in legal tender.
+Before resumption on January 1, 1879, this meant that national banks could redeem their notes with "greenbacks."
+Since greenbacks were convertible into gold after resumption, the redemption provision essentially meant that banknotes of national banks were redeemable for specie.

-Legal tender status of banknotes.
-Under the national banking laws of both countries, national bank notes were given legal tender status for all public and private transactions, including the payment of taxes and government salaries, except for payment of interest on the public debt and payment of customs duties.
+2. Legal tender status of banknotes

+Under the national banking laws of both countries, banknotes of national banks were given legal tender status for all public and private transactions, including the payment of taxes and government salaries, except for payment of interest on the public debt and payment of customs duties.

-Government guarantee of banknotes.
-Under the national banking laws of both countries, ultimate redemption of national bank notes was guaranteed by the government.
+3. Government guarantee of banknotes

+Under the national banking laws of both countries, ultimate redemption of banknotes of national banks was guaranteed by the government.
 That is, if the national bank issuing the notes were to fail and its assets were insufficient to redeem all of its outstanding notes, holders of unredeemed notes could present them to the Ministry of Finance (Japan) or the Comptroller of the Currency (United States) for redemption.

-Bond collateral requirement for banknotes.
+4. Bond collateral requirement for banknotes

 The national bank laws of both countries required government bonds to be deposited as collateral for banknote issues.
-In Japan, bank notes could be issued up to 100 percent of the value of bonds deposits.
-In the U.S., banknotes could be issued only up to 90 percent of the value of the bonds deposited.
+In Japan, banknotes could be issued up to 100 percent of the value of bond deposits.
+In the United States, banknotes could be issued only up to 90 percent of the value of the bonds deposited.
 There was, of course, the issue of how the bonds should be valued.
-In the U.S. it was the minimum of the market or par value of the bonds.
-U.S. bonds were virtually always selling above par at least before 1900.
-The original Japanese law was ambiguous about the valuation scheme, but the Amendment explicitly adopted the U.S. requirement that the value of bonds was their market value.
+In the United States, it was the minimum of the market or par value of the bonds.
+U.S. bonds were virtually always selling above par, at least before 1900.
+The original Japanese law was ambiguous about the valuation scheme, but the amendment explicitly adopted the U.S. requirement that the value of bonds was their market value.
 The laws of both countries provided for the banking authorities to require more bonds to be deposited if market prices should decline.
 Such a provision is usually referred to as a call provision.